manossaratsis/manossaratsis.com/content/research/lessons-learnt-from-a-simulation-based-approach-to-teaching/index.md

 * **Exercise 1** was an exploratory, 500 word essay asking students to imagine their lives a decade from today *'if everything goes well'* and how their lifestyle choices will relate to concepts of sustainable living.

-* **Exercise 2** was a DIVA-based exercise in which students had to model an existing three-dimensional object in Rhino and compare photographs of the object taken at two times in the day under clear sky conditions to DIVA/Radiance visualization of the same conditions.
+* **Exercise 2** was a DIVA-based *Shading Study* in which students had to model an existing three-dimensional object in Rhino and compare photographs of the object taken at two times in the day under clear sky conditions to DIVA/Radiance visualization of the same conditions.

 ![figure-1](fig1.jpg){: .figure}*Figure 1: Rhino viewport on the left with GH canvas and ArchSim on the right*{: .caption}